Over 14K 'Let's Encrypt' SSL Certificates Issued To PayPal Phishing Sites

 if you're not going to at least police fraud or abuse, youre opening the service up to become a haven for quick and easy phishing sites. if you ignore this now, you might as well pack up and leave.
 Chrome and Firefox will not hesitate to lower their trust in your service if it turns into the

-Re: but you arent a traditional CA (Score:2)
+Re: but you arent a traditional CA (Score:1)

+So should verisign (Symantec) given the recent news of their issuances for sites not owned by the requesting party.

 Re: blacklist them (Score:1)

-Foundamental flaw of the CA infrastructure (Score:2)
+Foundamental flaw of the CA infrastructure (Score:3)

 This story shows the fundamental flaw of the TLS CA infrastructure: it only certifies that the connection is established with the reported DNS domain name.
 That is not utterly useless, but not far from it.